Find The Right Payments Partner

 Even if you want to offer only a few payment methods at the moment, it’s best to plan for the future and opt for a partner that can accommodate your changing needs as you scale.
 You may find yourself having to switch to a different partner down the line if they support only a handful of payment options, to begin with.

 Your choice of an ISV payments partner must also depend on the features and value-added services they offer.
-These may range from simple cross-border payments or fraud prevention to robust reporting, analytics, marketing, and customer engagement capabilities.
+These may range from fraud prevention to robust reporting, analytics, marketing, and customer engagement capabilities.

 In the age of omnichannel commerce, businesses need payment solutions that go beyond the typical brick-and-mortar point of sale.
 They expect solutions that can be connected on the go and accessed from multiple devices.
 So, look for an ISV payments partner that simplifies payments by blending in-store and online payment processing on a single integrated platform.

 Also, consider what kind of integration support, APIs and SDKs, developer tools, and documentation your payments partner may provide.
-At the end of the day, you need a partner that greatly minimizes your developmental efforts and gets you up and running in the shortest possible time.
+At the end of the day, you need a partner that minimizes your developmental efforts and gets you up and running quickly.

 As discussed above, your payments partner needs to provide robust, flexible, and easy-to-follow APIs that facilitate quick and seamless payment integration—regardless of the integration method you use.
 As an ISV, you need to know how your software may connect with your partner’s platform and the kind of tools and support they will provide to help you enhance your offering.